How to Teach Your Kids to Love Writing

 What writer doesn’t know the feeling of staring at a blank page, unable to think of anything to write?
 It’s awful, right?
 Eventually, your child will contend with that scenario, but they definitely don’t have to begin with it.

 Of course, eventually you’ll want your child to do more than fill in the blanks, and this is where writing prompts come in handy.
 Start by asking your child to manipulate stories that are already familiar to them.
 For example, have them write an alternate ending to their favorite fairy tale, or ask them to write about what would happen if Alice from Wonderland found her way to Hogwarts and spent a day there.
 (Yes, that’s an early introduction to fan fiction.)
+What better way to teach your kids to love writing than to have them build on their favorite stories?

 For some kids, just having pictures on the page can eliminate writer’s block.
 Try printing out comic strips with empty word bubbles, and let your children fill in the dialogue.
 There are also creative writing apps for kids that allow them to change the background and add stickers and pictures as well as words.
 Creating stories can be visual as well as verbal.